jsrii/jsrii/README.md

 # Welcome to my Github Profile
- - Just your average Highschool student
+ - Just your average University student
  - I use Arch btw (check my "dots" repo for my config and scripts!)
  - I specialize in Web developement
  - Down the line I would like to go into CyberSecurity